Considering an AZ Licence?

 Understanding Why the AZ Licence Is an Excellent Choice for Commercial Drivers

-The top licence you could get is the AZ licence, which certifies you as qualified to drive a wide range of vehicles with or without airbrakes including tractor-trailers, fire-equipment, cranes and even light duty trucks with heavy trailers!
+The top licence you could get is the AZ licence.
+An AZ certifies you as qualified to drive a wide range of vehicles with or without airbrakes.
+It allows you to drive vehicles including tractor-trailers, fire-equipment, cranes and even light duty trucks with heavy trailers!

 In other words, with an AZ licence, you have the most options in what jobs you could possibly get.
 It’s also possible to pick up other certifications for heavy machinery alongside that licence.
 Now, for making a solid wage, good benefits and limitless job prospects, you’d want to go into trucking – but it’s good to know you have other options if work gets slow or you need a break from the road.